BettyNutz/mincraft_world_mod/README.md

 Install docker and docker compose

-Download your world data zip file to: (Note: This must match exacly to line 29 & 30 in the yml file):
+Download your world data zip file to:
-/home/yourusername/Downloads/minecraft_packs
+/home/yourusername/Downloads/minecraft_packs  (Note: This must match exacly to line 29 & 30 in the yml file)

 Unzip your dl'd world data into minecraft_packs directory Note that some data in some zip files is in different dir structure inside the zip.